emqx/emqx-mcp-gateway/README.md

 ## Configure MCP server names and server name filters

-### Configure the Server Name for MCP/MQTT Servers
+### Configure the Server Name for MCP-MQTT Servers

 The MCP gateway supports configuring broker suggested `server names` for MCP servers, this it to avoid server name conflicts and maintain a consistent naming convention across different MCP servers.